Complete Financial Questionnaire

 Declines are rare.

-This means if your mum got breast cancer at age 51, some insurers will ignore this fact, others may apply an exclusion to your policy.
+This means if your mum got breast cancer at age 51, some insurers will ignore this fact.

-Be careful which insurer you apply to.
-Always apply to the one who has the most sympathetic underwriting criteria for your family history.
+Only apply to the one with the most sympathetic underwriting criteria for your family history.

 Over to you…